DevyankShaw/TaskZen/README.md

    - Implementing search and filter functionality is a bit of decision-making, especially keeping track of searched/filtered keywords, whether using Bloc or Riverpod.
 But finally, make it using Riverpod, which was even testable
    - Setting up Bloc Observer was helpful in debugging, as it showed what event and its input are being executed

+Day 4 | 2/7/25 | 3 Hr
+   - Trying to implement offline mode using [Isar](https://pub.dev/packages/isar) as local storage.
+Facing a few challenges in binding it with the existing structure.